joannasantana/MySQL_birds_database_project/README.md

     - The data in this table was manipulated using INSERT INTO, UPDATE, and DELETE.
     - Demonstrated the consequences of not using a WHERE clause during updating and deleting.

+managing_transactions.sql
+- Original code demonstrating how to manage transactions in MySQL by disabling autocommit mode and using savepoints, rollbacks, and commits.
+- Highlights how transactional control only affects DML not DDL.
+- Adds two new tables (big_birds, locations2) to the database to use solely for transactional control demonstration.